Here are the tips for adults with autism on how to cope with the COVID-19 Pandemic. I’ve been doing these things during the pandemic.

 The signs of autism are:

 - stop talking

 - withdrawing away from other people

 - sensitivity to sounds, light, textures, touch, and smells

 - rocking back and forth

 Here’s a link of 8 steps of how to prevent an autism-elopement tragedy.
 If you have students, family members, or friends with autism, please be on a lookout on them.
-Don’t let the same thing happen like that kid in New York, Avonte Oquendo or any other tragic cases.
 If they forget, you should remind them to tell you where they’re going.
-Teach them in terms they understand.
+Teach them in terms they would understand.

 A video in relation of the subject of children with autism wandering around:

 Advice for Parents of Children Just Diagnosed with Autism:

 There’s nothing to be ashamed of.
 It’s not your fault.
 It just happened.
 It’s okay that you’re frustrated and overwhelmed, but things will get better in time.
 Be patient.
 Don’t push the person with autism too hard.
 That person is still there for you no matter what.
 Don’t give up!
 Quitting is not an option.
 Don’t worry what other people think.
 Find some support from people who understand your situation.
 To heck with the bigots!
 Build a community of people you can get advice and support from.